Signal reconstruction from the magnitude of subspace components: Replacing the algebraic reconstruction formula with semidefinite programming

 We shall verify that $\mathcal{F}_n$ is close to an isometry with high probability: \begin{theorem} Let $\{V_j\}_{j=1}^n\subset\mathcal{G}_{k,d}$ be independently chosen random subspaces with identical distribution $\sigma_k$.
 For $0<r<1$ fixed, there are constants $c(r),C(r)>0$, such that, for all positive semidefinite matrices $X$ and $n\geq c(r) d$,

 holds with probability at least $1-e^{-C(r) n}$. \end{theorem} By using the spectral decomposition of $X$, we see that condition \eqref{eq:l1 norms} is equivalent to

 In other words, $\{V_j\}_{j=1}^n$ is a fusion frame that is not too far from being tight.
-The present section is dedicated to verify that we can follow the lines in \cite{Candes:uq} to prove Theorem \ref{th:singular} after having established few analogies between $k=1$ and $k>1$. \begin{lemma} If $V$ is a random subspace distributed according to $\sigma_k$ on $\mathcal{G}_{k,d}$, then, for any $x\in S^{d-1}$,
+It turns out that we can follow the lines in \cite{Candes:uq} to prove Theorem \ref{th:singular} after having established some analogy between $k=1$ and $k>1$.
+If $k=1$, the random variable $d\|P_{V}(x)\|^2$, for $x\in S^{d-1}$, is sub-exponential.
+We can verify the analogue result for $k>1$: \begin{lemma} If $V$ is a random subspace distributed according to $\sigma_k$ on $\mathcal{G}_{k,d}$, then, for any $x\in S^{d-1}$,

-\end{lemma} Note that Lemma \ref{lemma:2xi} says that $\frac{d}{k}\|P_{V}(x)\|^2$ is a sub-exponential random variable with a bound in \eqref{eq:sub-exponential for beta} that does not depend on $d$. \begin{proof}[Proof of Lemma \ref{lemma:2xi}] The distribution of $\|P_V(x)\|^2$ does not depend on the particular choice of $x\in S^{d-1}$ and is beta distributed with parameters $(\frac{k}{2},\frac{d-k}{2})$.
+\end{lemma} \begin{proof}[Proof of Lemma \ref{lemma:2xi}] The distribution of $\|P_V(x)\|^2$ does not depend on the particular choice of $x\in S^{d-1}$ and is beta distributed with parameters $(\frac{k}{2},\frac{d-k}{2})$.
 Thus, its moments are given by